 Everyone involved in the process will have their unique perspective on how to build the product, what is most important, and where resources should be allocated.

 But you can't keep everyone happy.
 If you try, you'll build an unfocused product that — despite best efforts — actually pleases nobody.

 Thankfully, there is an alternative.
 By building your roadmap in collaboration with stakeholders from the start, you'll gain consensus from day 0.
-With consensus, planning of feature requests become much less awkward.
+With consensus, the planning of feature requests becomes much less awkward.

 Before building your roadmap, gain stakeholder consensus by: